merkdirwas1/Studienprojekt-TE-3/README.md

 | bulgarian  |              6 |               40 |          33,33 |
 | korean     |             23 |            40,71 |          15,81 |

-The table shows that there are many groups which higher strong symmetrie and higher weak simmetrie, which shows that languages have a slightly impact on how the LogMe score behave.
-Though the most of the language Groups have a small size so it lacks of evidence that this is a general behavior.
+The table shows that many groups have strong and weak symmetries, which suggests that languages have a slight impact on how the LogMe score behaves.
+However, most of the language groups are small, so there is a lack of evidence that this is a general behaviour.

 ### How symmetrical are categories?
-The results of my calculation for the categories can be found in the table below.
-It also shows how large each categorie group is.
+The results of my calculations for each category can be found in the table below.
+The table also shows the size of each category group.
 | **Name**                       | **group size** | **strong ratio** | **weak ratio** |
 |--------------------------------|----------------|------------------|----------------|
 | text-generation                |            174 |             0,75 |           2,37 |